How a parish kept a club

 The drumlin farmland

-This part of south Derry is drumlin country — low rounded hills left behind by the last ice age, each one a separate small farm with a separate small field system.
-The roads go around the drumlins rather than over them, which is why a five-mile journey takes fifteen minutes and you cannot see what's coming.
-Dairy and beef on the lower ground; rushy fields in the hollows.
+This part of south Derry is drumlin country - low rounded hills left behind by the last ice age, each one a separate small farm with a separate small field system.
+The roads go around the drumlins rather than over them, which is why a five-mile journey takes fifteen minutes and you cannot see what is coming.
+Dairy and beef on the lower ground, rushy fields in the hollows.
 The land has shaped how the parish is laid out and how people know each other across it.